Error Slice Discovery via Manifold Compactness: Related Work

-\paragraph{Error Slice Discovery} Instead of developing algorithms to improve subpopulation robustness~\citep{liu2021towards}, the operation of error slice discovery has also attracted much attention recently.
+\paragraph{Error Slice Discovery} Instead of designing algorithms to improve generalization, error slice discovery has also attracted much attention recently.
 It is more flexible in that it can be followed by either non-algorithmic interventions like collecting more data for error slices, or algorithmic interventions like upweighting data belonging to error slices.
 There are mainly two paradigms for the process of error slice discovery.
 The first paradigm, also the more traditional practice, separates error slice discovery and later interpretation via case analyses or with the help of multi-modal models.
 Spotlight~\citep{d2022spotlight} attempts to learn a centroid in the representation space and employ the distance to this centroid as the error degree.
 InfEmbed~\citep{wang2023error} employs the influence of training samples on each test sample as embeddings used for clustering.
 PlaneSpot~\citep{plumb2023towards} concatenates model prediction probability with dimension-reduced representation for clustering.
 All of them interpret the identified slices via case analyses directly.
 Meanwhile, the error-aware Gaussian mixture algorithm Domino~\citep{eyuboglu2022domino} is followed by finding the best match between candidate text descriptions and the discovered slice in the representation space of multi-modal models like CLIP~\citep{radford2021learning}.
 This paradigm has a relatively high requirement for the coherence of identified error slices so that they can be interpreted.
 The second paradigm incorporates the discovery and interpretation of error slices together.
-Both HiBug~\citep{chen2023hibug} and PRIME~\citep{rezaei2024prime} divide the whole population of data into subgroups through proposing appropriate attributes and conducting zero-shot classification for these attributes using pretrained multi-modal models, and then directly calculate average performance for subgroups to identify the risky ones.
+HiBug~\citep{chen2023hibug} and PRIME~\citep{rezaei2024prime} divide the whole population of data into subgroups through proposing appropriate attributes and conducting zero-shot classification for these attributes using pretrained multi-modal models, and then directly calculate average performance for subgroups to identify the risky ones.
 The obtained subgroups are naturally interpretable via the combination of the attribute pseudo labels.
-Two recent works~\citep{wiles2022discovering,gao2023adaptive} generate data from diffusion models~\citep{rombach2022high} before identifying error slices, avoiding the requirement of an extra validation dataset for slice discovery.
+Two recent works~\citep{wiles2022discovering,gao2023adaptive} generate data from diffusion models~\citep{rombach2022high} before identifying error slices, avoiding the need of an extra validation dataset for slice discovery.
 It is obvious that the second paradigm heavily relies on the quality of proposed attributes and the capability of pretrained multi-modal models.
+Besides, it is worth noting that error slice discovery is closely related to the evaluation of OOD generalization~\citep{wu2024bridging,yu2024survey, blanchet2024stability,yu2024rethinking,yu2025odp} since it is equivalent to evaluating models under subpopulation shift.